lucasrla/ec2-setup-sos-workflow/README.md

 # this will:
 # launch a new ec2 instance, create a new ebs volume, attach the volume to the instance,
 # add the instance's public dns/ip to your local ssh known_hosts, update the yum packages,
-# install conda and sos, and format the ebs volume and mount it to the instance
+# install conda and sos, format the ebs volume, and mount it to the instance
 ```

 After running `init.sos` above, a new instance is now ready for use.